bloqlabs/form-library/README.md

 ### Common Issues

 **❌ Conditional fields not working**

 - Check that your trigger field has the correct **Name** in Field Settings
 - Verify the **Name** matches your `data-bl-condition-field` value exactly
 - Make sure your option values match `data-bl-condition-value`

 **❌ Multi-step not working**

 - Ensure your form has the `data-bl-form-element="multistep"` attribute
 - Check that each step div has `data-bl-form-element="step"`
 - Verify navigation buttons have the correct attributes

 **❌ Step indicators not updating**

 - Confirm the container has `data-bl-form-element="step-indicator"`
 - Check that your indicator element has `data-bl-form-element="step-indicator-element"`

+**❌ Error messages not showing (Permissive mode)**

+- Verify you have `data-bl-validation-mode="permissive"` on your form
+- Check that fields have proper validation attributes (required, type, etc.)
+- Ensure error containers exist or library can create them
+- Look for custom error message attributes like `data-bl-error-message`

+**❌ Wrong language showing**

+- Check your `data-bl-language` attribute on the form
+- Verify your HTML `lang` attribute if not using form attribute
+- Supported languages: en, es, fr, it, de

 ### Debug Mode